probmods/probmods2/chapters/mixture-models.md

 viz(results)
 ~~~~
 How does the inferred number of coins change as the amount of data grows?
 Why?
+(Note that we have used the `rejection` inference method.
+Inference in unbounded mixture models can be very tricky because a different choice of dimensionality leads to different options for the category of each observation.
+For instance, in the case of Metropolis-Hastings this means that proposals to reduce the number of categories are almost always rejected -- mixing is impossibly slow.)

 We could extend this model by allowing it to infer that there are more than two coins.
 However, no evidence requires us to posit three or more coins (we can always explain the data as "a heads coin and a tails coin").
 Instead, let us apply the same idea to the marbles examples above: